Braddock's Road Historical Marker

 Backstory and Context

 Braddock went on to cross the Monongahela about 10 miles away from Fort Duquesne.
-George Washington Warned Braddock of the Native American and French fighting style but Braddock did not listen.
-Both sides were surprised by the other and the battle erupted.
+George Washington warned Braddock of the Native American and French fighting style, but Braddock continued with his traditional European style of campaigning.
 The British outnumbered the French by numbers of 1300 to a number estimated between 300-900.
 Even with the greater numbers, the battle ended with Braddock being shot and a British retreat.
-He would die on his horse where he was then buried along the road.
+The general died on his horse and was buried along the road.

 "General Braddock Defeated."
 History Today.
 Accessed April 02, 2018. https://www.historytoday.com/richard-cavendish/general-braddock-defeated.